erikw/etsf01-project/README.md

 	$ant distribute
 	$java -jar release/etsf01_project.jar testdata/ETSF01-Data-Text.txt
 or

 	$cd etsf01_project/
 	$ant
-	$java -cp bin ui.Estimator testdata/ETSF01-Data-Text.txt
+	$./run.sh

 Answer the questions about you project, enter threshold and you will get estimates for your project.

 ##Contributors